-As is the case with pharmaceuticals generally, it is likely that there may be side effects and adverse events (AEs) associated with the use of denifanstat or any future drug candidates.
+As is the case with pharmaceuticals generally, it is likely that there may be side effects and adverse events associated with the use of denifanstat or any future drug candidates.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
 For example, in our oncology Phase 1 clinical trial, six episodes of serious pneumonitis were experienced by five patients, one of which was fatal, assessed by the investigator as at least possibly related to both denifanstat and paclitaxel.
-No serious adverse events (SAEs) assessed as drug-related were reported in our NASH trials to date.
+Although we remain blinded to drug or placebo allocation in the ongoing study, no serious adverse events assessed as drug-related were reported in our NASH trials as of our interim analysis published in November 2022, or have been reported to date.
 Undesirable side effects caused by denifanstat and any future drug candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
-If drug-related (SAEs) are observed, our trials could be suspended or terminated, and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval for denifanstat or any of our other future drug candidates for any or all targeted indications.
+If drug-related serious adverse events are observed, our trials could be suspended or terminated, and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval for denifanstat or any of our other future drug candidates for any or all targeted indications.
 The drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Any of these occurrences may harm our business, financial condition, and prospects significantly.

 Furthermore, over 700 subjects have been treated with denifanstat in our clinical trials to date.
-It is possible that as we test our drug candidates in larger, longer and more extensive clinical trials, illnesses, injuries, discomforts and other AEs that were observed in previous trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
+It is possible that as we test our drug candidates in larger, longer and more extensive clinical trials, illnesses, injuries, discomforts and other adverse events that were observed in previous trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
 In many cases, side effects are only detectable after investigational products are tested in large-scale clinical trials or, in some cases, after they are made available to patients on a commercial scale following approval.